MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 <!-- a Land Without Rs moment: Lunch at the bar at Legal.
 Two guys on my left speak Italian to each other, plain American English to the bartender.
 The guy on my right speaks unaccented English to the bartender but is reading a newpaper on his iPad in Swedish. -->
 <!-- END:TODO:RICK -->

-# Motivation
+# How digitization changes strategies for ensuring long-term access.

 Much ink has been spilled on the subject of the exponential increase in information production in the digital age.
 And more recently, the durability of digital information has become a important concern for technologists, scholars, and government [CITE].
 For example, the biggest long-term archive of information, the Internet Archive currently holds 35 petabytes of information.
 This is roughly equivalent to the text of 7 million long novels -- or to the amount of new information produced across the globe every 45 minutes, throughout the year.
 [CITE]

-- Information production is rapidly increasing.
-- The vast majority of the world's data is stored on rotating disks, 90% in 2007 and not changing very rapidly.
-- Digital store changes the goal of preservation, from maintaining a constant optimal physical environment for documents to continual curation in order to maintain document integrity and understanding.
-- Information systems are generally designed for immediate use, not for long term access and understanding.
-Much of the information generated is at risk.
-- The changing economics of digital production make it difficult for any one institution to safeguard everything it uses.
-- The changing economics also provide opportunities for preservation: replication, cloud services, auditing, and a variety of storage options.
-- Curators are faced with a set of choices: storage media, replication, cloud vendors, auditing strategy, encryption, compression.
-There is currently no systematic guidance based on quantitative models.
+The vast majority of the world's information is stored online or near-line -- using rotating disks, solid state drives, or robotic-tape libraries.
+[CITE] Much of this information has long-term value to the data controller or to others.
+And, as it turns out, much of this information is at risk -- since current information systems are designed for current use, and not for long term access and understanding.

+Ensuring the value of long-term access is thus the domain of 'preservation'.
+The overarching goal of information preservation (or conservation) is to enable meaningful communication with the future through supporting document integrity and understanding -- whether or not the information in digital or tangible form [CITE].
+However, the form in which information is represenented can fundamentally changes the strategies used to preserve it: When information is represented in physical form, preservation strategies most often aim to maintain the information-bearing media in a stable state, often by maintaining a constant optimal physical environment.
+[CITE]

+In contrast, strategies for presrving digital information are generally based on the observation that neither digital media and formats are reliably durable, and thus tht long-term access requires regular curation of the information: Common digital preservation strategies include migrating information to new media, and, less frequently, to new formats.
+Further, since information in digital form can be read and replicated at a very low marginal cost, relative to tangible content, digital preservation strategies can much more easily include replication and verification of content.
+[CITE]

+Stewards of digital information are faced with a large set of choices in developing a preservation strategy.
+These choices include document size and data format; file encryption and compression; storage media durability and reliability; collection replication, distribution, verification, and repair.
+[CITE] These choices have the potential to change dramatically the cost of a preservation strategy, and how (and where) that strategy is vulnerable to a wide range of threats.
+Moreover, changes in these factors interact in complex ways -- making it difficult to discover optimal/efficient strategies.

+While a number of 'good practices' are recognized digital preservation [CITE] -- many of these practices are heuristic, and most are based on experience with particular technologies and threats.
+There is currently no comprehensive framework that enables systematic quantitative prediction of the cost and effectiveness of differing preservation strategies.
+In the sections below, we develop a framework for just such an analysis, and derive general guidance for the selection of strategies over document size, file compression and encyption, and colection replication, diversification, and auditing.

 # Problem Definition

-TBS

 - Maintain understanding of large digital collections over time.
 - Choose strategy for collection storage quality, replication, auditing, repair, formatting.
 - Risks to collections come from a variety of threat types.
 - Problem: Keeping risk of object loss fixed: what choices minimize $ in storage, network, etc.
 - "Dual" problem: Keeping $ fixed,  what choices minimize risk?

-# Core Risks

-TBS

 - types and severity of threats
 <!-- START:TODO:MICAH -->